D81280lee/flood_project/README.md

 The loss_category has 4 possible categories: Minor, Major, Severe, Catastrophic, which will be used to categorize flooding events.

 ## Train SafeTraffic LLM
-Run the following command to train an 11B Llama-3.2 model on flooding events in Lexington, SC to perform classification and prediction tasks:
+Run the following command to train an 11B Llama-3.2 model on flooding events in Lexington, SC to perform classification and prediction.
+This will run the train_lora_flood_classifier program, which will train the llm on the dataset.
+The infer_flood_classifier program will ONLY BE USED FOR FINAL TESTING:
 ```
 For me use case: This has worked
 py ./train_lora_flood_classifier.py \